 The one strike against these pants in the comfort metric is that the convertible zipper seam, which encompasses the lower thigh, creates an obvious rub point against the skin as the wearer moves their legs.
-As such, we graded this pant the same as the Arc'teryx Perimeter Pant and the Fjallraven Vidda Pro, which also had minor annoyances to our comfort.
+This situation is not uncommon for convertible pants, but we still think it detracts from the overall comfort.

 Venting and Breathability

 Of course, as a convertible model, these pants also feature the ultimate in breathability: the ability to remove the lower legs.
 Without undergoing the full conversion, though, we found that we could unzip the convertible zippers part way for added ventilation and that we could also wholly unzip the vertical lower leg zippers, designed to make it easy to take off the pants while still wearing boots or shoes.
-However, the predominantly nylon fabric did not prove to be super light or breathable in our testing.
-Though they go about it in different ways, these pants scored roughly the same as The North Face Paramount 3.0 and the Patagonia Quandary when considering both venting and breathability.
+However, the predominantly nylon fabric was not super light or breathable in our testing.
+Though they go about it in different ways, these pants Patagonia Quandary and REI Sahara Roll-Up pants.

-While hiking or backpacking, these pants set you up for success with plenty of pockets for storing all your necessities as well as the option to convert them into shorts.
+These pants excel at versatility.
+No pant in this review is as ideally suited for as many kinds of situations as the Renegade Cargo Convertible, and thus they receive a perfect score.
+While hiking or backpacking, these pants set you up for success with plenty of pockets for storing all of your necessities as well as the option to convert them into shorts.
 With their UPF 50 rating, they will protect you from high altitude sun, and their tight nylon weave and DWR coating will also keep you dry in a gentle rain.
 We also found them to be durable enough for heavy outdoor work, and we wore them with success many nights of camping in the dirt.
 They look good enough to wear around town as well.
-In our experience, they were a definite step above the Prana Stretch Zion, and leaps and bounds more versatile than the rest, including the Paramount 3.0 or KUHL Kontra Air.
+In our experience, they were a definite step above the Prana Stretch Zion, and way more versatile than most other models.

 In our shower testing, these pants were effective enough at repelling a light spray for a short period, but it seemed as if much of the DWR coating had worn off during our three-month test period.
 Low-wear areas like the lower legs were doing a pretty good job of helping the water runoff without soaking in, but in the thighs and butt, water absorption started taking place almost immediately.

-The good news is that the 95% Duralux nylon didn't absorb very much water, especially compared to the Mountain Hardwear Men's Hardwear AP Pant, or the KUHL Kontra Air.
-This meant they dried out fairly quickly after being hung up to dry.
-By no means did this pant match the performance of our Top Pick for Wet Climates, the Arc'teryx Perimeter Pant, but we wouldn't call their performance an obvious liability.
+The good news is that the 95% Duralux nylon didn't absorb very much water, especially compared to the Mountain Hardwear Men's Hardwear AP Pant, or The North Face Paramount Active.
+This low absorption meant they dried out fairly quickly after being hung up to dry.
+By no means did this pant match the performance of the Patagonia Quandary, but we wouldn't call their performance a distinct liability.

 Once again, this pant was the highest performer when it came to features, and ended up with a nearly perfect score.
 Not only did it have more features than any other model, but we were pleased to discover that they performed as advertised.

-We have already mentioned most of the features included on this pant, including the vertical zippers at the bottom of the pant that allow it to be easily removed over a pair of boots or shoes, and the snap buttons on the cuffs that will enable you to keep them closed with the zippers open for ventilation.
+We have already mentioned most of the features included on this pant, including the vertical zippers at the bottom of the pant that allow it to fit over a pair of boots or shoes, and the snap buttons on the cuffs that will enable you to keep them closed with the zippers open for ventilation.